MarkusWandel/battery-tester/doc/manual.md

 - **Do not power device using USB and wall adapter at the same time**  since both are connected to the same 5V rail.
 The device will work on USB power alone except for charge mode.
 The accuracy may be slightly reduced on USB power.
 - **Do not insert batteries while the device is powered up.**  The backward battery test is only done at startup.
-- A discharged battery (less than 1.0V into 3.3 ohm load at the start) will show as an empty socket
+- A discharged battery (less than 1.0V into 3.3Ω load at the start) will show as an empty socket
 - The update sequence of the six channels changes every two minutes.
 This is intentional to mix colours on the graph if graph lines coincide.
 - Voltages higher than about 1.4V aren't shown on the graph.
 You can press the button to obtain a voltage reading.
 - After 8 hours the graph is full, but if the run continues it is still measured and tallied correctly.